 Candidature in a Doctor of Philosophy involves the independent investigation of a research problem that has been formulated by the student.
 It is expected that the research undertaken will make a significant contribution to the discipline in which the student is enrolled.
 Doctoral students are supported by a minimum of two supervisors throughout their candidature.

-In some discipline areas on some campuses, candidates are required to complete a compulsory program of research training.
-These discipline-specific programs are designed to impart skills and knowledge that will assist candidates to conduct their research.
+Students are required to complete a compulsory program of professional development training.
+These discipline-specific programs are designed to impart skills and knowledge that will assist students to conduct their research.

 Successful completion of the program will signify that the holder has completed a course of postgraduate training in research under proper academic supervision and has submitted a thesis that the examiners have declared to be a significant contribution to knowledge and which demonstrates the student's capacity to carry out independent research.